JorjaFox/website/_posts-old-blog/2015-01-24-season-15-schedule.md

     - tv
 ---

 The schedule for the upcoming CSI episodes (in Eastern US time, please use your math skills and adjust) is below.
-I'm <em>not</em> listing repeats.
+I'm _not_ listing repeats.

 <ul>
 	<li>Jan.
 25 (Sunday) @ 9pm: 15x14 <a href="https://jorjafox.net/wiki/Merchants_of_Menace">'Merchants of Menace</a>'</li>